Here's what's in the bipartisan infrastructure bill - KTVZ

 Electric vehicles

-The bill would provide $7.5 billion for zero- and low-emission buses and ferries, aiming to deliver thousands of electric school buses to districts across the country.
+The bill would provide $7.5 billion for zero- and low-emission buses and ferries, aiming to deliver thousands of electric school buses to districts across the country, according to the White House.

-Another $7.5 billion would go to building a nationwide network of plug-in electric vehicle chargers.
+Another $7.5 billion would go to building a nationwide network of plug-in electric vehicle chargers, according to the bill text.

 Improving power and water systems

-The bill would invest $73 billion in the nation’s power structure, to build thousands of miles of new power lines and expand renewable energy.
+The bill would invest $73 billion to rebuild the electric grid, according to the bill text.
+It calls for building thousands of miles of new power lines and expanding renewable energy, the White House said.

 Environmental remediation

-The bill would provide $21 billion to clean up Superfund and brownfield sites, reclaim abandoned mine land and cap orphaned gas wells.
+The bill would provide $21 billion to clean up Superfund and brownfield sites, reclaim abandoned mine land and cap orphaned gas wells, according to the White House.

 How Congress will pay for it

-The White House and Congress are looking at more than a dozen measures that would pay for the proposal, according to the 57-page summary of the deal.
+The White House and Congress are looking at more than a dozen measures that would pay for the proposal, according to the bill text and a 57-page summary of the deal released last week.

-The largest is likely repurposing unused Covid relief funds, which is estimated to provide $205 billion.
-But the summary does not offer details on what money from prior rescue packages would be shifted to pay for the infrastructure deal.
+Among them: Repurposing unused Covid relief funds.
+The bill text lists savings from rescinding unobligated appropriations for the Economic Injury Disaster Loan program for small businesses and nonprofit groups, the Paycheck Protection Program, the Education Stabilization Fund and relief for airline workers, among others.

-Another item on the pay for list is $53 billion that stems in part from states opting to terminate the pandemic unemployment benefits early to push the jobless to return to work.
+Another item in the bill text is $53 billion that stems in part from states opting to terminate the pandemic unemployment benefits early to push the jobless to return to work.
 Some 26 states announced that they would stop at least one of the federal unemployment programs before they are set to end in early September — though Indiana and Maryland have had to continue the payments after losing court battles.

 Also, the Congressional Budget Office reduced its forecast for the unemployment rate because of the improving economy.

-Note: This story has been updated Sunday with the release of the bill text.